Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 Let's run through the process step by step.

-Finally, you can feed your baby the expressed milk right away using a bottle or safely store it in the fridge or freezer to be used at a later date.
+Once you're done, you can either feed your baby the expressed milk right away using a bottle or safely store it in the fridge or freezer to be used at a later date.

 Some people produce more breast milk in the morning.